maxitest5/react-cheatsheet/README.md

 When variables inside a component changes the component is not rerendered -> Use states to change value in a component Each component has its own state
+State take some to be changed, to use the last value of a state in the component body.
+Do not use the setValue in the component body.

 Exemple : `const[age,setAge] = useState(30)`